Chittagong Hill Tracts conflict: Insurgency

+First Phase: 1977–1997

 M. N. Larma and others founded the Parbatya Chattagram Jana Samhati Samiti (PCJSS) as a united political organisation of all native peoples and tribes in 1973.
-The armed wing of the PCJSS, the Shanti Bahini was organised to resist government policies.
-The crisis aggravated during the emergency rule of Sheikh Mujib, who had banned all political parties other than his BAKSAL and the successive military regimes that followed after his assassination in 1975.
+The armed wing of PCJSS, Shanti Bahini was organised to resist government policies.
+The crisis aggravated during the regime of Sheikh Mujibur Rahman, and the successive military governments that followed after his assassination in 1975.
 In 1977, the Shanti Bahini launched their first attack on a Bangladesh Army convoy.

 It is alleged that the Indian government helped the Shanti Bahini set up bases across the border from Bangladesh.
+According to a spokesperson of Shanti Bahini, they received military assistance from India after the assassination of Sheikh Mujibur Rahman.
+Their spokesman, Bimal Chakma, stated, At the beginning we got some consideration, but it is very low compared with what we need.

-The Shanti Bahini divided its area of operations into zones and raised forces from the native people, who were formally trained.
-The Shanti Bahini led attacks on Bengali Police and Soldiers, government offices, personnel and the other Bengalis in the region.
-The group also attacked any native believed to be opposing it and supporting the government.
+The Shanti Bahini divided its area of operations into zones and recruited natives, who were formally trained.
+The Shanti Bahini led attacks on Bangladesh Police and army men, government offices, personnel and Bengalis in the region.
+The group also attacked any native who didn't support the rebellion against the Bangladeshi government.
 According to government sources between 1980 and 1991, 1,180 people were killed by the Shanti Bahini, and 582 were kidnapped.

-400 Chakmas including Anupam Chakma absconded to India to evade the Bangladesh Army in 1989.
-Though it was claimed to represent all tribes of Chittagong Hill Tracts, but in reality Chakmas dominated the Shanti Bahini.
+400 Chakmas including Anupam Chakma absconded to India to evade arrest or caprure by Bangladeshi forces in 1989.
+Demographically, Chakmas were the dominant native community in the Chittagong Hill Tracts, so naturally Chakmas dominated the Shanti Bahini.

-G. M. Mushfiqur Rahman, a lieutenant in the Bangladesh Army posted in 1 Field Artillery Regiment of Bangladesh Army in Chittagong Hill Tracts.
-On September 8, 1989, he led a 17-member team of Bangladesh Army soldiers and attacked a terrorist Shanti Bahini camp.
+G. M. Mushfiqur Rahman, a lieutenant in the Bangladesh Army posted in 1 Field Artillery Regiment of Bangladesh Army in Chittagong Hill Tracts on 8 September 1989 led a 17—member team of Bangladesh Army personnel and attacked a Shanti Bahini camp.
 Lieutenant Rahman was injured during the clash and died on that day at 8:15 am.
-He was posthumously awarded with the Bir Uttom award.
+He was posthumously awarded with Bir Uttom, the second highest award in Bangladesh for individual gallantry.

-On 11 September 1996 the Chakma Shanti Bahini rebels reportedly abducted and killed 28 to 30 Bengali woodcutters.
+On 11 September 1996, Shanti Bahini rebels reportedly abducted and killed 28 to 30 Bengali woodcutters.

 Detention

-Peoples living in the Hill Tracts area were often detained and tortured in the custody on suspicion of being members of the Shanti Bahini or helping them.
-There were numerous check posts on highways and ferries in Chittagong Hill Tracts.
+People living in the Hill Tracts area were often detained and tortured in custody on suspicion of being members of the Shanti Bahini or helping them.
+There were numerous check posts on highways and ferries in the Chittagong Hill Tracts.

 People who are detained on suspicion are subjected to severe beating, electrocution, water boarding, hanging upside down, shoving burning cigarettes on bodies etc. Prisoners are detained in pits and trenches.
-The captives are then taken out for interrogation once at a time.
+The captives are then taken out for interrogation one at a time.